User’s guide

 shell> ansible-playbook ansible.yml -t ma_plugins_path,ma_src_path,ma_repo_path,ma_rnotes_path

-See what packages will be installed
+See what OS packages will be installed

-shell> ansible-playbook ansible.yml -t ma_packages --check
+shell> ansible-playbook ansible.yml -t ma_pkg --check

-Install packages and exit the play
+Install OS packages and exit the play

-shell> ansible-playbook ansible.yml -t ma_packages
+shell> ansible-playbook ansible.yml -t ma_pkg

 Tasks